Lance Cargill

 Lance Cargill (born September 13, 1971) is an American lawyer and Republican politician from the U.S. state of Oklahoma.
 Cargill served as Speaker of the Oklahoma House of Representatives from January 2, 2007, to January 28, 2008.
 He resigned his leadership role due to tax and ethics controversies and was succeeded as speaker by Chris Benge.

 Since leaving the Oklahoma legislature, Cargill has neither run for nor held an elective office.
 He has shifted his focus to serving as a political consultant.
 He has formed various partnerships, and is headquartered in his hometown of Harrah (a suburb of Oklahoma City).
-Mostly, he seems to promote lesser-known Republican candidates who share is very strong conservative views.
+Mostly, he seems to promote lesser-known Republican candidates who share his very strong conservative views.

 Early life

 Cargill was born and raised in Harrah, Oklahoma, where he attended Harrah Public Schools.
 After graduating from high school, Cargill moved to Stillwater, Oklahoma, where he attended Oklahoma State University–Stillwater.
 He graduated with a Bachelor of Science degree.
 He then attended the Vanderbilt University Law School and earned a Juris Doctor.